bettercap/caplets/hstshijack/README.md

 ### Obfuscation

-You can write custom payloads that are automatically obfuscated by the module.
+Your custom payloads are automatically obfuscated by the module.

-Basically every word that was found beginning with `obf_` will be obfuscated.
+Any instance beginning with `obf_` will be obfuscated.

 Example: